+Communications 186

-Communications Department Summary
+Department Summary 187

+Management Objectives 188

 The mission of the Communications and Media Department is to use media and technology to inform, educate, entertain, and engage residents while sharing items of public and cultural interest.
-The Communications Department operates both the Communications Division and Takoma Park City TV (the government access cable channel).
+The Communications Department operates both the Communications Division and the Takoma Park City TV (the government access cable channel).
 The Communications Department maintains the City's website and social media outlets, publishes the City's monthly newsletter, and works to promote the City through positive relations with local media.
 Through its activities and its support of other City departments, the Communications Office advances the Council's interests in economic development, environmental sustainability, and enhancing the quality of life in Takoma Park.